Huawei Watch GT Runner 2 brings ECG and a marathon focus

 Design and materials point to a lighter build

-The Watch GT Runner 2 sticks with a round AMOLED display and keeps the two button layout on the right side.
-The casing is said to be slimmer than before and partly made from titanium, which suggests Huawei is trying to reduce weight without giving up stiffness or durability.
+The Watch GT Runner 2 packs a round 1.32 AMOLED display and keeps the two button layout on the right side.
+The casing is slimmer (10.7mm) than the 2021 edition and partly made from titanium, which means Huawei has tried to reduce weight (43.5 grams) without giving up stiffness or durability.

-Leaked images show a cleaner shape than the previous model, with fewer angular elements around the bezel.
+The new device has a clean shape, with few angular elements around the bezel.
 Colour accents appear subtle, with blue and orange options breaking up the otherwise neutral look.
 Standard strap compatibility remains, which matters for runners who already have preferred bands.

 Huawei is also introducing what it calls AirDry straps.
 The idea is simple.
 Raised threads reduce the amount of fabric in constant contact with skin, while small gaps improve airflow.
 For long runs or races, that focus on moisture and comfort makes practical sense rather than being a cosmetic change.